buttonsrtoys/mvvm_plus/README.md

 MVVM+ is a lightweight Flutter implementation of MVVM, plus support for sharing business logic across widgets.

-MVVM+ employs ChangeNotifiers and cherry picks the best bits of [Provider](https://pub.dev/packages/provider), [GetIt](https://pub.dev/packages/get_it), and [MVVM](https://pub.dev/packages/mvvm) (plus adds a few bits of its own), so will be familiar to most Flutter developers.
+MVVM+ uses ChangeNotifiers and cherry picks the best bits of [Provider](https://pub.dev/packages/provider), [GetIt](https://pub.dev/packages/get_it), and [MVVM](https://pub.dev/packages/mvvm) (plus adds a few bits of its own), so will be familiar to most Flutter developers.

 ## Model-View-View Model (MVVM)

-As with all MVVM implementations, MVVM+ divides responsibilities into a UI object (called the *View*), business logic associated with the View (called the *View Model*), and business logic that spans two or more View Models (called the *Model*):
+As with all MVVM implementations, MVVM+ organizes responsibilities into a UI group (called the *View*), a group for business logic associated with the View (called the *View Model*), and a group for business logic that spans two or more View Models (called the *Model*):

 ![mvvm flow](https://github.com/buttonsrtoys/mvvm_plus/blob/main/assets/MvvmFlow.png)

 States are mutated in the View Model and the Model, but not the View.
-With MVVM+, the View is a Flutter widget and the View Model is a Dart model.
+With MVVM+, the View is a Flutter widget and the View Model and Model are Dart models.

 MVVM+ goals:
 - Clearly separate business logic from UI.